-Coca Cola Plaza constituted 10% of the value of the Fund's property portfolio on 30 September 2016.
+Coca Cola Plaza constituted 8% of the value of the Fund's property portfolio on 31 March 2017.
 It is the largest cinema complex in Tallinn with 11 screens and 1,967 seats.
 The property is situated in the heart of Tallinn, next to the eastern edge of the old town.
 The building is fully let to Forum Cinemas AS, the largest cinema operator in Estonia running three movie theaters in the country (the other two are located in different Estonian cities).
-Forum Cinemas belongs to the largest cinema operator in Nordic and Baltic regions - Nordic Cinema Group (NCG) which is guaranteeing rental obligations of Forum Cinemas.
-The group operates 66 cinemas, 444 screens and approximately 65,000 seats in almost 50 large and medium-sized cities.
-NCG works under a Forum Cinemas brand in the Baltic States, Finnkino in Finland, SF Bio in Sweden and SF Kino in Norway.
-Coca Cola Plaza is one of the two large size (more than 1,000 seats) movie theaters in Tallinn.
+Forum Cinemas belongs to AMC, the largest cinema operator in the U.S., Europe and globally, operating over 1,000 cinemas and 11,000 screens across the globe.
+AMC acquired Forum Cinemas as part of its acquisition of Nordic Cinema Group, the largest cinema operator in Nordic and Baltic regions, completed in March 2017.
+Movie theatres under Forum Cinemas brand operate in the Baltic States.
+Coca Cola Plaza is one of the two large-size (more than 1,000 seats) movie theaters in Tallinn.
 Its main competitor is Solaris cinema with 7 screens and 1,591 seats which opened in 2009.
 In total 7 cinemas operate in the city.

 The property is a 6-story building with underground parking for 43 cars.
 Forum Cinemas rents the whole complex from the Fund, hence vacancy is zero.
 A lease contract was signed in 2013 for a 10-year term.
 Part of the premises is subleased by Forum Cinemas.

 As a result, the building also houses catering and retail facilities which together occupy around 1,000 sqm of space.